Anti-slavery & Human Trafficking Policy Statement

 • Prohibition of discrimination.

-These policy elements are easily accessible to all staff in a public area of STI’s intranet.
-Furthermore, this anti-slavery policy is available to all staff and STI informs suppliers of the commitment to preventing modern slavery as part of the close and continuous oversight of any third-party supplier contracted to the business.
+These policy elements are easily accessible to all staff in a public area of Satuit’s intranet.
+Furthermore, this anti-slavery policy is available to all staff and Satuit informs suppliers of the commitment to preventing modern slavery as part of the close and continuous oversight of any third-party supplier contracted to the business.
 Our ongoing commitment to maintaining a culture that encourages employees to raise any concerns relating to malpractice or wrongdoing, including issues related to slavery and human trafficking, without threat of unfair treatment as a result.
 If an employee has a serious concern relating to the operation of the business, we have a grievance procedure that enables that person to confidentially raise their concern with senior management.

 In addition, all staff worldwide can access free, confidential advice from Public Concern at Work in relation to any concerns about possible malpractice or wrongdoing in the workplace.